SIG Sauer system: History

 In 1947, SIG had licensed from the French SACM a design for a handgun which had been developed in 1936 for a French Army contract.
-This was designated as the P210 by SIG.
+This was designated the P210 by SIG.
 It was renowned worldwide as an extremely accurate handgun.
 But like the Luger, it was very expensive to produce.
 With the development of the new machinery, SIG was able to produce a simplified version of the P210 handgun which became the P220, and later the P225 (adopted as the P6 in Germany).